 Opera Fusion: New Works

-Opera Fusion: New Works, now in its third year, is a program whose goal is to contribute to the vitality of opera in North America through the development and production of new operatic works.
+Opera Fusion: New Works, now in its fourth year, is a program whose goal is to contribute to the vitality of opera in North America through the development and production of new operatic works.
 Funded by a grant from The Andrew W. Mellon Foundation, Opera Fusion: New Works offers composers or composer/librettist teams the opportunity to workshop an opera during a 10-day residency.

 MORNING STAR (November 26-December 5, 2012) by composer Ricky Ian Gordon and librettist William M. Hoffman.
+Morning Star will have its world premiere at Cincinnati Opera on June 30, 2015.
+Learn more here.

 The program is a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) Opera program, building on a successful four-year partnership through The Corbett Foundation Opera Fusion Program.
 The co-artistic directors of Opera Fusion: New Works are Marcus Küchle, Director of Artistic Operations of Cincinnati Opera, and Robin Guarino, J. Ralph Corbett Chair of CCM Opera.